 The following table sets forth EHI's summary historical consolidated financial and operating data as of the dates and for the periods indicated.
 The historical consolidated financial and operating data as of December 31, 2020 and 2019 and for the years ended December 31, 2020 and 2019 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 We derived the summary condensed consolidated historical financial data as of and for the three-months and six-month periods ended June 30, 2021 and 2020 from our unaudited condensed consolidated financial statements for such periods, included elsewhere in this prospectus, which contain all adjustments, consisting of normal recurring adjustments, that management considers necessary for a fair presentation of our financial position and results of operations for the periods presented.
 See "Basis of Presentation and Non-GAAP Measures."
-The historical consolidated financial data as of December 31, 2018 and for the year ended December 31, 2018 are drawn from audited financial statements which are not included in this prospectus.
+The historical consolidated financial statements which are not included in this prospectus.
 Our consolidated financial statements and the related notes were prepared on a standalone basis and were derived from the consolidated financial statements and accounting records of our Parent.
 EHI has been a wholly owned subsidiary of the Parent since its incorporation in Delaware in 2012.
 On November 29, 2019, the Parent completed a holding company reorganization whereby the Parent contributed 100% of the issued and outstanding voting securities of EHI to GHI.
 Post-contribution, EHI is a direct, wholly owned subsidiary of the Parent.